antonmi/espec/README.md

 Pay attention to how `finally` blocks are defined and evaluated.

 ## `let` and `subject`
 `let` and `let!` have the same behaviour as in RSpec.
 Both defines memoizable functions in 'spec module'.
-`let` evaluates when accessing the function while `let!` called in 'before' chain.
+The value will be cached across multiple calls in the same example but not across examples. `let` is not evaluated until the first time the function it defines is invoked.
+Use `let!` to force the  invocation before each example.

 The `__` is available in 'lets' but neither `let` nor `let!` can modify the dictionary.
 ```elixir
 defmodule SomeSpec do